 YOUR CHOICES AND RIGHTS

-As set out above, CIP may collect certain information about you in conjunction with providing immigration consulting and legal services.
-We will respect your decision if your employer subsequently informs us or where you instruct us directly, and you tell us that you wish to opt-out of personal information.
-If sensitive personal information is involved for the delivery of a new purpose, we will only use your information if you actively communicate your consent to this processing to your employer or us, as applicable, when it is necessary to deliver the requested service, or following the requirements of applicable laws.
-We will track the identical procedure if we disclose personal information to third parties that are expected to process the personal data for their independent purposes.
+As stated above, CIP may collect certain information about you in conjunction with providing immigration consulting and legal services.
+We will respect your decision if your employer subsequently informs us or if you instruct us directly and tell us that you wish to opt out of personal information.
+If sensitive personal information is involved in delivering a new purpose, we will only use your information if you actively communicate your consent to this processing to your employer or us, as applicable, when it is necessary to deliver the requested service or follow the requirements of applicable laws.
+We will track the identical procedure if we disclose personal information to third parties expected to process the personal data for their independent purposes.

-We also will assist our clients to provide you, or provide you directly, where appropriate, with access to your personal information and, as applicable, with the ability to review and correct inaccuracies, delete unnecessary personal information, and receive a copy of your personal information in a structured, machine-readable format.
-We may, where applicable, use reasonable efforts to assist your employer in responding to a request to access, correct, delete or restrict processing of your personal information or, where required by law, to respond directly to such a request within a reasonable period.
-If either you or your employer informs us in writing that you wish to opt-out of future processing of personal information, we will respect your request.
+We also will assist our clients in providing you, or provide you directly, where appropriate, with access to your personal information and, as applicable, with the ability to review and correct inaccuracies, delete unnecessary personal information, and receive a copy of your personal information in a structured, machine-readable format.
+We may, where applicable, use reasonable efforts to assist your employer in responding to a request to access, correct, delete, or restrict the processing of your personal information or, where required by law, respond directly to such a request within a reasonable period.
+If you or your employer informs us in writing that you wish to opt out of future processing of personal information, we will respect your request.

 To help protect your privacy and the security of your information, CIP takes reasonable steps to verify your identity before granting access to information.
-Where we rely solely on your consent, you may withdraw it at any time.
-You may also object to processing that is based on our legitimate interests alone.
+Where we rely solely on your consent, you may withdraw it anytime.
+You may also object to processing based on our legitimate interests alone.
 In such instances, our business interests must be found to be compelling and not to jeopardize your rights before further processing may continue.
 To exercise these rights, please contact your employer or CIP, as applicable.
-If you have unresolved concerns, were provided by local law, you may have the right to complain to a data protection authority where you reside, where you work or where you believe there has been an infringement of data protection laws.
+If you have unresolved concerns provided by local law, you may have the right to complain to a data protection authority where you reside, where you work, or where you believe there has been an infringement of data protection laws.

 UPDATES TO OUR PRIVACY NOTICE